 36mm LED pixels and “analog” LED flex strips require 12 Volts and are not covered here — this tutorial is strictly for 5V LED products.

 The recommended 5 Volts is a “nominal” rating…we actually have a little bit of wiggle room here.
 About 10% above or below this figure works fine.
 You can see this by measuring the output of a wall adapter with a voltmeter: due to manufacturing variance, the actual output could be anywhere in this range.
 So anything from about 4.5 to 5.5 Volts is safe for these LEDs and 6V is the 'rated absolute maximum'.
 Any higher and they’ll burn out quickly.
-Any less and the colors will appear muddy and brown.Last updated on May 04, 2015 Published on Jul 29, 2012
+Any less and the colors will appear muddy and brown.This guide was first published on Jul 29, 2012.
+It was last updated on Sep 20, 2018.
+This page (Overview) was last updated on May 04, 2015.